 For a primary school, families usually want two things here: how transition is supported, and what local pathways look like.

-The most concrete evidence available in research is procedural: pupils moving into secondary education in Walsall apply through the local authority route, and the school’s own guidance for September 2026 secondary transfer highlights the key deadline of 31 October 2025 for on-time applications.
+The most concrete evidence available in research is procedural: pupils moving into secondary education in Walsall apply through the local authority route, and families should use the council's current secondary-transfer guidance to track the on-time deadline and any supplementary-form requirements.

 Beyond the process, what matters is preparation.
 The curriculum shift towards stand-alone subjects, together with structured literacy and maths routines, can support smoother transition into subject-based secondary timetables.
 If your child is likely to apply to a selective, faith-based, or aptitude-route secondary, it is worth checking early whether any supplementary forms or tests apply, because these can sit alongside the main application route (the school flags this clearly).